-Employment-Based Permanent Residents
+Employment-Based Permanent Residents in Southfield, Michigan

-Speak to Our Employment-Based Immigration Attorneys in Southfield
+Speak to Our Employment-Based Immigration Professionals

 Along with family-based immigration, employment-based immigration is one of the most common ways in which individuals obtain permanent lawful residence in the United States.
 If you have an employer who is willing to sponsor you for long-term permanent residence, this may be the most efficient way of attaining your green card.
 First, your employer will need to complete the Form I-140 (Immigrant Petition for Alien Worker).
 Once this has been properly submitted, you may apply for adjustment of status if you currently reside in the U.S. or you may begin consular processing if you live outside of the United States.